-The level of this course is more advanced than 2A and 2B with emphasis on attainment of group goals, personal initiative, responsibility for others, and accountability.
+The level of this course is more advanced than 2A&B with emphasis on attainment of group goals, personal initiative, responsibility for others, and accountability.
 Student leaders are normally selected from the second semester of this class.

-MCJROTC LEADERSHIP EDUCATION 4 A & B (5740A, 5740B), Selected Students, Heritage High only, 1st & 2nd Sem., One-half Credit Per Sem., 1st Sem.
+MCJROTC LEADERSHIP EDUCATION 4 A & B (5740A, 5740B), Selected Students, Heritage High only, 1s & 2' Sem., One-half Credit Per Sem., 1st Sem.
 Prerequisite: Selection by the leadership department chair as well as completion of 5730B with a course average of 70% or higher & attainment of the rank of Cadet Gunnery Sergeant.
 2nd Sem Prerequisite: Selection by the SMI and MI as well as completion of 5740 with a course average of 70% or higher

-This course represents the final year of the four-year MCJROTC LEADERSHIP EDUCATION program.
-Emphasis is placed on demonstrating mastery of leadership skills through practical application as a student leader.
+This course, the final year of the four-year MCJROTC LEADERSHIP EDUCATION program, focuses on demonstrating mastery of leadership skills through practical application as a student leader.
 Students must be prepared to complete independent reading, writing, and research assignments/special projects.

 AIR FORCE JUNIOR R.O.T.C.
-LEADERSHIP PROGRAM
+LEADERSHIP PROGRAM E.C.

-E.C.
 Glass High School only

-AFJROTC is available at two levels, basic (entry level) and advanced.
-The program teaches respect; respect for constituted authority, respect for parents, and self-respect.
+AFJROTC is available at two levels, basic and advanced.
+The program teaches respect for both constituted authority and parents, and self-respect.
 It teaches orderliness, patriotism, personal honor, and self-reliance.
 It provides information on aerospace and develops a background that many find valuable in aviation and space careers, such as the social and physical sciences, navigation, propulsion systems, and the history and theory of flight.
 No obligation to the military services or college ROTC programs is incurred; however, advanced standing can be earned.
 A uniform is provided by the Air Force to be worn one day per week and at special functions.
-In all cases the prerequisite for a second semester course is the corresponding first semester course.